-118. There are 11 Free-Standing Mathematics Qualifications (FSMQs) at foundation, intermediate and advanced levels.
+115. There are a number of Free-Standing Mathematics Qualifications (FSMQs) at foundation, intermediate and advanced levels.
 Each is a national qualification in its own right.
-These awards do not relate to the functional skill of Maths, and are funded in addition to the entitlement funding for 16 to 18 year old learners.
+These awards do not relate to the functional skill of maths, and are funded in addition to the entitlement funding for 16-18 year old learners.

-Full-time
+Full time

-- 119. A full-time learner is one enrolled on a programme of at least 450 glh in any 12-month period.
-This includes a learner who withdraws after meeting the start criteria. - 120.
+- 116. A full time learner is one enrolled on a programme of at least 450 glh in any 12-month period.
+This includes a learner who withdraws after meeting the start criteria. - 117.
 Funding calculations are now made on an annual basis.
-The 450 glh would include the glh associated within the 16-to-18 entitlement (assumed to be 30 glh per year in 2011/12).

-121. For some purposes other than funding calculations, it is important to measure whether a learner is in full-time education and training over a period other than a year.
-In this context, learners engaged in education or training of more than 16 glh a week are also considered full-time.
+The 450 glh would include the glh associated within the 16-to-18 entitlement (assumed to be 30 glh per year). - 118.
+For some purposes other than funding calculations, it is important to measure whether a learner is in full time education and training over a period other than a year.
+In this context, learners engaged in education or training of more than 16 glh a week are also considered full time.